What Is the Function of the Kernel of an Operating System? A Detailed Guide

 The kernel is a critical component of an operating system.
 It manages the computer’s operations and acts as a bridge between the applications and the hardware.

-It’s responsible for device, memory, and process management, input/output communication, and interrupt handling.
+It controls devices, memory, process management, input/output communication, and interrupt handling.
 It also provides drivers for keyboards, mice, monitors, network adapters, printers, and storage devices.

 Most kernels are released under the general public license (GNU), meaning they can be freely copied, modified, and distributed.
 Various distributions of Linux are examples of a kernel released under the GPL.